dmorgankx/optionpricing/README.md

 ## Installation

-To create the shared object files for the number generators and distribution functions the below must be run:
+To create the shared object files for the number generators and distribution functions the below must be run within the `code/c` directory:

 __Linux__: